fuse-box/fuse-box/docs/cache.md

 You will be "dropped" out of FTL if you change file's dependency tree (For example add or remove an import) or exceed a maximum in-memory amount of stored modules (which is 5)

-`FTL` is extremely usefull when working on multiple components in a large project.
+`FTL` is extremely useful when working on multiple components in a large project.
 HMR reload time will be reduced from `2-3 seconds` to `5-10 milliseconds`